liujiuming123/Awesome-Interactive-World-Model/README.md

 ## 🚩 News & Updates
-_We will open-source our survey paper recently._
 _Major updates and announcements are shown below.
 Scroll for full timeline._

+⭐ **[Ongoing Update]** We will open-source our survey paper recently.

-⭐ **[Ongoing]** We will update this repo progressively with novelly open-sourced papers, products, datasets, and benchmarks.
+⭐ **[Ongoing Update]** We will update this repo progressively with novelly open-sourced papers, products, datasets, and benchmarks.

-⭐ **[Ongoing]** Welcome to contribute to the curated list by contacting us.
+⭐ **[Ongoing Update]** Welcome to contribute to the curated list by contacting us.
 If you find this repository is useful in your research, please cite the paper by:
 <a id="citation"></a>
 ## 📝 Citation
 ```bibtex